kgann/cljs-flux/README.md

                        :city city
                        :city-state (str city ", " (:state @store)))))))

-;; register callback ignoring dispatch token
+;; register callback and store dispatch token
 ;; will wait for `city-dispatch' which will wait for `state-dispatch' (def price-dispatch
   (register flights